 With a focus on the cities of New York, Los Angeles, Chicago, Dallas and Philadelphia, this report covers the rental market performance in terms of rates and yields and examines how best to maximise returns in the commercial real estate market, while minimising investment risk and exploring the impact of the economy on a market that can dictate regional performance.
 In this respect, we generally expect the stable growth of 2014 to continue going into 2015 with moderate-to-strong growth in all sectors.
 Reasons for this positive outlook are solid growth indicators of the wider US economy, rising employment rates, as well as growing consumer...

 United States Renewables

 The sheer size of the US's renewables industry, in terms of installed capacity and generation, is undeniable.
-A high level of investment, encouraged by government subsidies and state-level renewable energy targets, has enabled the sector to expand rapidly over the past decade, driving the country to become a global renewables...
+High levels of investment, encouraged by government subsidies and state-level renewable energy targets, have enabled the sector to expand rapidly over the past decade, driving the country to become a global renewables...

 United States Shipping

 BMI maintains its cautiously optimistic view on the US shipping sector.
 After estimated contractions in TEU throughput at both the port of Los Angeles and the Port of New York/New Jersey in 2013, we forecast a return to growth in 2014 at both facilities.Â Our view for gradual strengthening in the US economy through end 2014 continues to play out, driven by a tightening labour market and sustained growth in the cyclical components of the economy, notably the residential housing sector and business investment in equipment.

 The US economy will accelerate slightly this year, with real GDP growth increasing to 2.1% from 1.9% in 2013.
 Stronger contributions from personal consumption expenditure growthÂ will be offset somewhat by slower fixed investment growth and a contraction in government spending, as well as a negative contribution from net exports.Â We believe risks are weighted to the upside across the US economy.
 The...